IRS posts 401(k) contribution limits, Roth IRA news for 2022: What changed and what didn’t?

 What hasn’t changed:

-- According to the IRS, annual contributions to IRA remain capped at $6,000.
+- According to the IRS, annual contributions to IRAs remain capped at $6,000.

 - Ditto for the “catch-up” contribution limit for people 50 and older, which remains unchanged at $1,000.